HMDarkFir3/gameplay/README.md

 ---

-## 📋 Sobre
+## 📋 About

-Um aplicativo de agendamento de partidas de e-sports com seus amigos.
+An app for scheduling esports matches with your friends.

 ---

-## 🎉 Melhorias na Aplicação
+## 🎉 Millestone

     - Adicionado estilo com styled-components;
     - Adicionado Tema Claro;